IN THIS ARTICLE:

 In another study, after BCT, women with tapped-out iron stores ran slower and performed worse on cognitive tests compared to women with iron-rich blood.

 To maximize your performance, make sure to eat iron-rich foods daily.
-Find out how to sneak those veggies into your diet.

 You can also look for free screenings at health fairs or get a free test if you donate blood—just make sure you take steps to keep your iron levels up after giving blood.